ruggeri/tech-notes/randos/1password.md

 security updates, but not feature updates (as of May 2023).
 But I upgraded to 1Password 8.

+Note: as of 2026-09-18, 1Password is still on 8.12.36.
+There is no 1Password 9 as of yet.

+# 1Password Cloud

-So where are they stored?
+So where are passwords stored starting 1Password 8?
 They are stored in the 1Password cloud.
 How does that work?

 You login using three things: